I’m Baking My Way Through Quarantine—And Here’s Why You Should Too

 One of the more challenging parts of the pandemic to process (besides the fact that it can feel quite helpless to only be able to contribute to a solution by supporting small businesses, donating to nonprofits in need, and, most importantly, staying home) has been no sight of a finish line.
 When I’m taking a spin class, I know that at minute 45, a breath of fresh air outside awaits.
 At the end of a 60-minute cake recipe, my bundt will be ready to cool.

 But no one is sure when things will be a bit more “normal”—or what this new normal will look like when we start inching toward a more regular routine.
 When we get there, though, I know this for sure: When that first group dinner party is allowed and safe, I’ll be there with a lot of gratitude for genuine human connection, for health, and for community.
 I’ll have some really big hugs ready.
 And lots of pie.
-You can’t deny that baking is a great thing to do when your whole life gets canceled.

 Next, take a look at our Coronavirus Guide to discover more ways to stay sane, keep your family safe, and make the most of together time.